-Chinese striped hampsters have the Latin name of Cricetus griseus.
-They are not true dwarf hamsters but they are of a similar size to other small hamsters.
-They are originally from China and Mongolia.
+Chinese striped hamsters are not true dwarf hamsters but they are of a similar size to other small hamsters.
+As their name suggests, they are originally from China and Mongolia.
 Chinese hamsters are not commonly bred, can be hard to find at pet stores, and are also restricted in some places, such as the state of California where a permit is required to keep them.
-But these challenges don't stop them from being kept as pets.

-The natural coloration of a Chinese hamster is agouti (hairs are banded with light and dark colors) with a dark brown color on the back, a black dorsal line (along the spine), and ivory colored belly (this is called the normal or wild-type coloration).
-The only other patterns seen are a dominant spot (white coat with patches or spots of color) and a black-eyed white.
-Chinese hamsters have a tail that is about an inch long and hairless.
-Sometimes these are called rat-like or mouse-like hamsters due to their slender appearance and the fact that they have a noticeable tail.
+The natural coloration of a Chinese hamster is agouti (hairs are banded with light and dark colors) with a dark brown color on the back, a black dorsal line (along the spine), and ivory colored belly.

 Basic care for pet Chinese hamsters is like that of other hamsters.
 A wire hamster cage may not be escape proof for these little hamsters, so an aquarium or another solid-sided cage with a secure top is preferable.
 The larger the cage, the better.